ArashPartow/exprtk/readme.txt

 (2) ivararg_function
-This interface supports a variable  number of arguments as input  into the  function.
+This interface supports a variable number of scalar arguments as input into the function.
 The function operator interface uses a  std::vector specialized upon type T to facilitate parameter passing.
 The following example defines a vararg function called 'boo':